Mikaela/mikaela.github.io/articles/complaining/ImpressionI10.html.md

 	</tr>
 </table>

 Why "Fix in [F-Droid]"?
-It's the only market, which I have found correctly working on this device.
+It's the only market which I remembered when I started writing this page.
+I didn't remember [GetJar](http://getjar.com/) that time.

 ## [ADB] logcat doesn't work.